Generic name: ceftazidime (injection) [ sef-TAY-zi-deem ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include muscle stiffness, restless feeling, confusion, uncontrolled movement of the hands, seizure, and coma.
+Overdose symptoms may include muscle stiffness, uncontrolled muscle movements, seizure, or coma.

 seizure (black-out or convulsions); or